-I’m just getting of work and its seven forty in the morning.
+I’m just getting off work and its seven forty in the morning.
 I was too lazy to stop before work and now I’m driving on fumes.
 I pull into the gas station and pull out my credit card before hiding my purse on the floor of the back seat.
 I walk inside to pay the attended and come to a screeching halt.
-There are at least three people in line ahead of me.
+There were at least three people in line ahead of me.

 “Can we move it along,” I yell out.
 I hate lines of any sort.

 The man in the navy suit turns around to see who made the comment and I am awe struck when I see his face.
 The best I can say is “pure eye candy.”

 “I’m waiting for my change,” he says over his shoulder.

 I’m praying he doesn’t think it was me who just yelled out a moment ago.
 I survey the line and the only other woman in the line is the elderly woman in the house dress.
 I’m busted.

 He walks toward me and stops just as he gets to the door and smiles showing me his pearly whites.
 I can’t decided if I should apologize or not.
 The decision was made for me when he said, “I hope I didn’t make you late for work.”

 “Ah, no. I just got off,” I replied.